 The flash estimate for the euro area and selected components are usually disseminated on the last working day of the reference month or shortly thereafter.

 Given the importance of the accuracy, reliability and comparability of the HICP, Eurostat systematically monitors the compliance of Member States against the existing legal framework, established HICP recommendations and other guidelines and good practices in the field of consumer price statistics (CPI).
 The compliance monitoring is based on detailed documentation, analysis of data and methods as well as visits to NSIs.
-Eurostat publishes the findings and follow-up reports available on Eurostat's web page: Quality - Harmonised Indices of Consumer Prices (HICP)
+Eurostat publishes the findings and follow-up reports on Eurostat's web page: Quality - Harmonised Indices of Consumer Prices (HICP).

-wages, social benefits, contracts and bonds indexation;
+wages, social benefits, contracts and bonds indexation

-economic forecasting and analysis;
+economic forecasting and analysis

-measuring specific price trends;
+measuring specific price trends

-accounting purposes and deflating other series;
+accounting purposes and deflating other series

-inflation targeting by central banks;
+inflation targeting by central banks

 cross-country economic comparisons.